During the installation of the SafeGuard Enterprise client the following message is displayed:

 By entering the file path in the

 HKLM\System\CurrentControlSet\Control\SessionManager\PendingFileRenameOperations registry value (REG_MULTI_SZ), an application instructs the OS to delete the respective file during the next boot phase.
 The OS then cleans up the registry value by itself.
-This cleanup procedure does not always work reliably.
+This cleanup procedure may not always work reliably.

 - Reboot the system before the installation is started.